Memory and Performance Overhead of Smart Pointers

 std::unique_ptr

-std::unique_ptr needs by default no additional memory.
-That means, std::unique_ptr is as big as its underlying raw pointer.
-But what does by default mean?
+std::unique_ptr needs, by default, no additional memory.
+That means std::unique_ptr is as big as its underlying raw pointer.
+But what does default mean?
 You can parametrize a std::unique_ptr with a special deleter function.
-If this deleter function has been stated, you will have an enriched std::unique_ptr and you will pay for it.
+If this deleter function has been stated, you will have an enriched std::unique_ptr and pay for it.
 As I mentioned, that is the special use case.

-In opposite to the std::unique_ptr the std::shared_ptr has a little overhead.
+In opposition to the std::unique_ptr, the std::shared_ptr has a little overhead.

 std::shared_ptr